A linearization map for genuine equivariant algebraic $K$-theory: A K -theory construction for coefficient systems

+where the projection to the right summand is induced by evaluation at $G/H_i$. \end{proposition} \begin{proof} Observe that there is a commutative diagram where where the vertical functors send a module $M$ to the chain complex which is $M$ concentrated in degree zero.
+In particular, by the Gillet--Waldhausen Theorem, all the vertical maps induce equivalences after $K$-theory; note that $\mathcal P_{\leq i}$ is closed under extensions as being in this category is a levelwise vanishing condition.
+Since the top row becomes a split fiber sequence after $K$-theory by \cref{cor:Kfib seq in mod}, so does the bottom row. \end{proof}

-\begin{remark} This proposition gives another proof of the splitting of \cref{K theory splitting}.
-Crucially, it allows us to interpret the projection maps in the splitting as coming from evaluation of perfect $\underline{S}$-complexes instead of just evaluation of projective modules.
-This observation becomes important in our analysis of the linearization map after the splitting. \end{remark}
+Crucially, this result allows us to interpret the projection maps in the splitting as coming from evaluation of perfect $\underline{S}$-complexes instead of just evaluation of projective modules.
+This observation becomes important in our analysis of the linearization map after the splitting.